You can't roll back to a system you already changed

 Singleton failover carries a disconnection window

 Some components only allow one active instance at a time.
 The old instance has to stop accepting new work before the new one takes over.
-Two active instances, even briefly, violates the constraint the singleton exists to enforce.
+Two instances accepting work at once, even briefly, violate the constraint the singleton is meant to enforce.
 The failover window produces a disconnection.
 Whether that registers as an outage depends on how the application handles it and whether the duration fits inside the SLO budget.

 A stable interface between the component and its consumers enables the cutover.
-The old instance stops, the new one starts, and consumers don't know because they talk to the interface, not the instance.
+The old instance stops, the new one starts, and consumers don't know which instance is live, because they talk to the interface, not the instance.
 The interface adds a component that can fail and needs monitoring.
 That operational cost is the price of hiding the cutover from consumers.

 Rollback uses the same interface and the same disconnection window.
 For stateless components, that makes it symmetric.
-For stateful components, every write to the new instance since cutover is data the old instance never saw — the forward operation doesn't carry that burden, but rollback does.
+For stateful components, every write to the new instance since cutover is data that the old instance never saw.
+The forward operation doesn't carry that burden, but rollback does.

 Calendar time is a bad proxy for decommissioning